Agrotour on Mahasawat Canal

 Baan means house, fakkhao is the Thai name for gac fruit or red melon.
 That’s the fruit I am always looking for in the Klong Toei market near where I live (weekday) in the city but never find it.
 We were welcomed by Ms. Khanita who owns the place with a plate of fresh fruit and juice.
 She said it’s easy to grow, It takes about 5 months to get the fruit, and no season, you can have this fruit all year, but the production is small.
 The gac (nicknamed the fruit of paradise) is not a really tasty fruit but is good for health.
 The seed contains lycopene, rich in antioxidants and prevent cancer, increase immunity and reduce the risk of coronary artery disease, is also rich in beta-carotene vitamins, and the last but not the least she said it’s good for eyesight, her parent and family had never worn glasses, so I bought 2 kg.
 35 baht/kg.
 1 fruit can reach 1 Kg depending on the size, and took some seeds to try to grow it at home…will see.
 You can buy bottles of juice, fragrant soap, shampoo.
 Ms. Kanikha also uses it for a sauce in noodle soup called yen ta fo.

 Small farm, no one there that day.
 There are to be more than 1000 types in Thailand.
-It rained the day before and the paths between rows in some part was muddy, but still easy to work around.
+It rained the day before and the paths between rows in some part was muddy, but still easy to walk around.
 Because of the favorable climate, and water transportation Nakhon Pathom is one of the three major orchids cultivation provinces in Thailand.
 The orchids are sold to the local market but also for export.
 Thailand is the number one orchid exporter in the world.
 If you wish, and someone is there, you can buy as many flowers as you want, 50 baht/flower, or the entire plant. orchids’ flowers and gifts